Processing of Reimbursements

 For expenses incurred overseas (rarely supported by TDF) please include original receipts (or quotes) in the country’s currency with an expense report completed in US dollars.
 When converting to US dollars for international travel, the University requires that receipts be converted on the day of the expense or final bill.
 Please go online to one of the converters and be sure to include the exact date of conversions (and not the current day’s date).
 Each conversion for each receipt must have a printed copy of the conversion from the online converter submitted with the receipt.

 The expense type to use for food is Meal Allotment 716430, and no receipt is required.
 Instead, attach the TDF award letter in the meal receipt area.

 Reimbursement is typically by direct deposit into your bank account.
-If you have not set this up, please download a reimbursement direct deposit form and email the competed form to email@example.com.
+If you have not set this up, please download a reimbursement direct deposit form and email the completed form to firstname.lastname@example.org.
 Note that this form is different from the direct deposit form for salary.